kholsinger/Hickory/README.md

-[^1]: Once I feel comfortable enough with this package to release it
+<sup>1</sup>Once I feel comfortable enough with this package to release it
     to CRAN, I believe that the build system there will produce the binaries for different platforms.
 I don't have the ability to do that myself.